‘PLUMS’ ‘GAGES’ ‘DAMSONS’ ‘MIRABELLE’

 Rivers Early Prolific – Ready late July.
 Good dessert plum when fully ripe, heavy cropper.
 First grown circa 1820.
 Self-fertile.

 Shropshire Prune (Damson) – Small traditional damson, reliable intense flavoured fruit.
 Shropshire 17th Century.
-Ready mid September. sold out
+Ready mid September.

 Victoria – Best known plum, heavy crops of pale red fruit, ready late August, self-fertile,19th Century.